Community-Centered Doula Training

 It is an honor to welcome a new child into the world, to encourage and support people through the process of pregnancy, birth, and postpartum.
 It is also an exciting time to participate in the community as a childbirth and postpartum professional.
 Whether your clients are choosing hospital, birth center, or home births, or already have a newborn at home Harmony Doula Mentoring can help you to have the skills you need to provide compassionate, culturally competent emotional and physical support, using evidence-based practices from both new innovations and time-honored traditions.

-We are committed to training community-based doulas to serve the members of their own community.
-It is our mission to increase access to doula care for every member of our community and increase knowledge of the unique health disparities facing pregnant people in the Central Valley, thereby leading to greater equity and better birth outcomes for all.
-The complete workshop is an approved doula training for midwifery students at the Midwives College of Utah.
+Teri Nava-Anderson and Harmony Doula have been committed to training and mentoring community-based doulas to serve the members of their own community for over a decade.
+It is our mission to increase access to doula care for every member of our community and increase knowledge of the unique health disparities facing pregnant people in the our location in the Central Valley in particular, as well as across the globe, thereby leading to greater equity and better birth and postpartum outcomes for all.
+The complete workshop is an approved doula training for midwifery students at the Midwives College of Utah and for birth and postpartum certification and recertification with DONA International.

 In the Community-Centered Doula Training workshop, you will learn: